top of page

 • The project is a continuation of a study for which results have previously been reported by other students

-If your teacher has significant expertise in the topic of your project, they can reach out to the Regional Director to determine if it is appropriate for the 'advanced' category.
+If your teacher has significant expertise in the topic of your project, they can reach out to the District Director to determine if it is appropriate for the 'advanced' category.

 What should go into the presentation?